 I was a good boy, as my parents and grandparents wanted me to be.
 I stayed out of trouble and learned all the things I needed to hold a job and raise a family with a reasonable living standard.
 I came to the conclusion that what happened so far was based on curiosity, luck and motivation.
 Curiosity; to find out what life is all about.
 Luck; to be at the right place at the right time and motivation; to make the best out of every situation you are confronted with.
 Of course I was lucky to survive World War 2.
 As a 20th Century pilgrim I learned the most valuable lesson in life, to be flexible and get to know cultural differences.
-After worth you could say that these "Life preparing" issues should be taught in school.
-Nevertheless most people turn out O.K. - I noticed that every ten years is a turning point, if the right decision goes into once plans.
+Afterworth you could say that these "Life preparing" issues should be taught in school.
+Nevertheless most people turn out O.K. - I noticed that every fifteen years is a turning point, if the right decision goes into one’s plans.
 It will not protect anybody from circumstances beyond control, but nobody can take away your knowledge and sense of satisfaction.
-The United States Constitution and the Bill of Rights gave me an inside on how the world around me could properly function if "We the People" take time to understand and speak in its behalf.
-I don't have to get into any details, for you to know that hypocrisy rules the world.
+The United States Constitution and the Bill of Rights gave me an inside on how the world around me could properly function, if "We the People" take time to understand and speak in our behalf.
+I don't have to get into any details to know that hypocrisy rules the world.
 From conspiracy assumption to self-serving power instinct, self-determined good boys and girls are out of place.
 History is proof of it.
 Summarizing my life with events as the End of World War 2, The Cold War between the Soviets and Americans, Cuba Crisis and what could have been, the Nuclear proliferation, all the American involvement in wars say one thing, that only a few knew all along of the forces involved.
 It is uncomprehendable that as a Constitutional Republic, "We the People" are in the hands of an oligarchy system.
 As I read books like "War is a Lie";"The Nuclear Express"; "Collapse"; "Guns, Germs, and Steel", "Theater of War" and "Will America change?", I have a right to question what is wrong in our society.
 The latest disaster of Fukushima in Japan brings only Chemobyl in Ukrainian back into the news.
 What about radioactive debris?
 Did we open a Pandora's Box?
 Is our leadership going against nature and ourselves?
 Every day we hear more bad news of the past and the present.
 History is a process of reassessment; it considers events in light of before and after, prologue and response.
 Time and reflection offer the opportunity to focus more clearly not only on what went wrong but why policies were bound to be misconceived.
 We have proof that working people left their mark of hope and create a civilization that changed the world for a better place, except to find a way to live in peace with each other.
 What did we learn from the past?
 It is no longer a question on what side we are on in a nuclear age; it is time to make a personal World Peace Agreement with every living person on earth to secure for all citizens the right to life, liberty and pursuit of happiness.
 We have a plan and set a target date for a Great Citizen World Peace Day on 6.26.2026 to commemorate the end of all wars.
-When the pamphlet " Common Sense" published 1776 byThomas Paine stirred the passion of citizen, then this message should be a guiding light for a peaceful future, if you will.
+When the pamphlet " Common Sense" was published 1776 byThomas Paine and stirred the passion of citizen, a Common Sense message should be a guiding light for a peaceful future, if you will.
 Solidarity will bring us world peace.

 Should films like "The Bridge on the River Kwai" 1957, and "To End all Wars" 2001, reason enough for people to become a pacifist? (found expression for their conviction that war in general is immoral and inexpedient)